 Should I Give Up On Losing Weight?

-Just because diets don’t always work long-term and intuitive eating is not a weight loss diet doesn’t mean that you should just give up your goal of losing weight.
+Just because diets don’t always work long-term and intuitive eating is not a weight loss diet doesn’t mean you should abandon your goal of losing weight.
+Instead, consider a structured diet plan meal nutrition approach to achieve sustainable results.

 One possible solution to feeling hopeless about weight loss is to simply shift your focus from losing weight to obtaining good health.
 When you make this shift, you might assume that you’ll immediately gain weight because you’re no longer vigilantly trying to lose extra pounds from your body.
 However, you’ll most likely notice how much better and healthier you feel.

-Since intuitive eating has been shown to have weight loss benefits, it would be a good method to implement in your own life.
+Since intuitive eating weight loss strategies have been shown to have benefits, it would be a good method to implement in your own life.
 Though one may posses self control and awareness for intuition to be beneficial.
 Many people eat intuitively, but they lack these qualities and that can allow intuitive eating to worsen their health.

 For many people, the goal of losing weight is ultimately tied to their desire to have good health and a better lifestyle.
-What better way to obtain those things than a small shift in mindset and a few lifestyle changes?
-Intuitive eating may not be for everyone, but if you like the idea of no rules and being more in tune with your body then it might be a great fit for you.
+A small shift in mindset and a few lifestyle changes are excellent ways to achieve these goals.
+Intuitive eating may not suit everyone, but if you appreciate the idea of having no rules and being more in tune with your body, it might be a great fit for you.

 Remember to keep an eye out on how you feel and let that guide you to determine if it’s working.